What constitutes a disability?

 Wheelchairs, crutches, or other personal medical devices are the responsibility of the student to obtain.
 SAS does not provide these services but can refer students to area agencies that may be able to provide such equipment.

-Who is eligible for Student Accessibility Services?
+Who can connect with Student Accessibility Services?

 The University of Northern Iowa (UNI) complies with the Americans with Disabilities Act Amendment Act of 2008 (ADAAA), Section 504 of the Rehabilitation Act of 1973, Fair Housing Act, and other applicable federal and state laws that prohibit discrimination on the basis of disability.
 The ADAAA is a federal civil rights statute that supports the rights of individuals with disabilities to access employment, state and local government programs and services, and public services.
 It is the policy of UNI for students with disabilities to register with SAS to access these rights and to determine eligibility for accommodations.
 SAS takes into consideration the student’s personal narrative of their experience of barriers, past accommodation history, and supporting documentation related to their condition when making accommodation determinations.